 - Change management is not easily measured since the results are often intangible.
 Thus, executives who control budgets struggle to justify the expense and fail to get behind change management efforts.

-- While project management has been engrained deeply within the fabric of corporate America and beyond, change management is still struggling for a seat at the c-suite table.
+- While PM has been engrained deeply within the fabric of corporate America and beyond, change management is still struggling for a seat at the c-suite table.

-To deal with these barriers, it helps to influence leadership on not only the benefits of change management, but the enormous impact an integrated approach has on business transformation.
-In a nutshell, an integrated approach ensures project benefits are fully achieved and realized by utilizing the strengths of both, project management and change management disciplines.
+To deal with these barriers, it helps to influence leadership on not only the benefits of change management but also the enormous impact an integrated approach has on business transformation.
+In a nutshell, an integrated approach ensures project benefits are fully achieved and realized by utilizing the strengths of both, PM and CM disciplines.

 Other benefits of project and change management integration include: